NotARoomba/Velox/README.md

 ## Features

-- Fun games
+- Fun (if you like math) Games
+- Multiplayer (may have bugs)
-- Public leaderboard
+- Global leaderboard (to brag to your friends)
 - Support for 8 languages
 - Dark/Light mode